Denver Premarital Counseling and Prepare/Enrich Assessments

 Working with Personality Differences

 Premarital Counseling isn’t quite the same as marriage therapy because you experience something closer to marriage coaching than in-depth work.
 Still, you may wonder if taking the assessment would help, particularly if you find yourself on the more conflict-avoidant end of the spectrum.
 Many people worry that highlighting areas of growth is bad, or will make you worry about your relationship.

 The assessment is information that can greatly increase your clarity about what types of issues need attention in your relationship.
 Couples in premarital counseling, or who at least take the assessment and get some feedback, come away with a secure sense that they have left no stone unturned.
 They have explored some of the tough stuff with the guidance of a premarital counselor who helped them view the situation through a different lens, and understand how they get stuck.
 This sucks the power right out of those scary places.
 Conflict or disagreement no longer feels like a threat to the marriage.
 It’s also no longer a betrayal or heartbreaking surprise.

 A wise investment in strengthening your relationship can pay huge dividends down the line.
 Before you exhaust your wedding budget, consider putting some peace of mind into your commitment.

 So What’s Next?

-If you are looking for Denver Premarital Counseling and Prepare/Enrich Assessments, and you’d like to learn more about the approaches we can offer you, we offer a free half hour consultation, a fifteen minute introductory phone call, or you can begin by booking a session online today.
+If you are looking for Denver Premarital Counseling and Prepare/Enrich Assessments, and you’d like to learn more about the approaches we can offer you, we offer a free half hour consultation, a fifteen minute introductory phone call.
+Call (720) 443-1947 or contact us using our contact form.

 We honor the diversity in all relationships and proudly serve the LGBT community.